 How to get there: via land, Samaná is a straight 4-hour drive from Punta Cana.
 Alternatively, you can take the plane.

-Cost: the plane excursion is available from 260 USD onwards.
+Cost: the plane excursion is available for around 300 USD (check tour details here*).
 A Samaná road-trip from Punta Cana can be customized to your travel budget.

 Why it is one of the best things to do in Punta Cana: Samaná is widely known as the most beautiful region in the Dominican Republic